 Where Can I Buy a Philodendron Red Moon?

-It’s an extremely hard-to-find plant, but on occasion, you can find stem cuttings and mature plants for sale online at either reputable philodendron nurseries like this one or on Etsy.
+It’s an extremely hard-to-find plant, but on occasion, you can find stem cuttings and mature plants for sale online at either reputable philodendron nurseries or on Etsy.
 Local garden centers don’t tend to stock this rare find.

 Tip: Please make sure you’re buying from a licensed nursery or grower that provides phytosanitary certificates.
 There’s been an increase in crimes relating to rare plant theft, hence why I recommend you fully check out who you’re buying from.